-Self-Evaluation
+✓ Self-Evaluation

-1. Mar k the following statements true or false.
+1. Mark the following statements true or false.
 A) The pattern of growth over time reveals more about a child's nutritional status than one measurement.
-B) Short stature (low height-for-age) is always caused b term nutritional deficiencies or illness.
-C) Height-for-weight graphs are used for children ≥ 24 months of age.
-D) WIC does not use the weight-for-age graph to access a child's , weight.
+B) Short stature (low height/length-for-age) is always caused by long-term nutritional deficiencies or illness.
+C) Height-for-weight graphs are used for children ≥ 24 months of D) age.
+WIC does not use the weight-for-age graph to access a child's weight.
 2. Fill in the blanks with the appropriate percentiles.
-Growth between theth andth percentiles is usually not a concern.
-B) Measurements less than or equal to theth percentile weight-for-length or BMI-for-age indicate Underweight, whereas measurements between theth andth percentiles indicates At Risk of Underweight.
-C) Measurements greater than or equal to theth percentile weight-for-length or BMI-for-age indicate Overweight, whereas measurements between theth andth percentiles indicate At Risk of Becoming Overweight.
+Growth between the and percentiles is usually not a concern for children 2 and older.
+B) Measurements less than or equal to the percentile weight-for-length and less than or equal to the percentile BMI-for-age indicate Underweight, whereas measurements between the and percentiles for infants and children $\leq 23$ months and measurements between the and percentiles for children $\geq 24$ months indicates At Risk of Underweight.
+C) Measurements greater than or equal to the percentile BMI-forage indicate Obese, whereas measurements between the and percentiles indicate Overweight.